RedisLabs/redislabs-docs/content/ri/faqs.md

 {{% /expand %}}

 {{% expand "What do you mean by perpetual license?" %}}
 Once you buy a license, you can use RedisInsight forever as long as you are within your usage limits.
 Additionally, you are eligible for software upgrades for 1 year from the date of purchase.
-After a year, you will no longer receive updates, but can continue to use the version of RedisInsight you last downloaded.
+After a year, you no longer receive updates, but can continue to use the version of RedisInsight you last downloaded.
 {{% /expand %}}

 {{% expand "How do I get my license key?" %}}
-Once you complete payment, you will receive an email with your license key.
+Once you complete payment, you receive an email with your license key.
 {{% /expand %}}

 ## Privacy and Security